Floopert/CW2024/Readme.md

 ### fine tuned so that the planes (User and Enemy) can never go above the hearts display or any graphcs displayed at the top of the level screen.
 [Commit: 6f8de6a]

 ### added FXML game over page.
+[Commit: 27f6d9c]
-    Important changes implemented: Keeps track of which level did the user lost.
+    Description: Keeps track of which level did the user lost.
 If the user chooses to retry, the user will restart at the level that they died on.
 E.g. if the user died during Level Two, they can retry and start from Level Two again.
     Alternatively, they can choose to go back to main menu and start from Level One all over again.

     -LevelEventListener.java: Added goToFXML() method as part of the interface method.
 So that LevelParent class can notify the controller class that the user has died, and should load the gameOver.fxml page.